tripal/tripal_doc/docs/dev_guide/lessons/gettingStarted.rst

 Now you can run any commands just as if you had installed everything locally!

 To generate a new module template, issue the following command.
-You'll be prompted several times for different options:
+You'll be prompted several times for different options.
+After each option, some defaults are given in square brackets.
+To accept the default, hit Return.
+For most Tripal Extension modules, the defaults for Package and Dependencies should be used.

   .. code-block:: shell

-    $ drush generate tripal:extension_module
+    $ drush generate tripal:extension-module

     Welcome to tripal:extension_module generator!
     –––––––––––––––––––––––––––––––––––––––––––––––